Continually Updated Clinical Reference

 Outpatient Psychiatric Care

-The current trend toward deinstitutionalization in the care and management of individuals who are mentally disabled predicts that the majority of patients will live in a community setting with a good deal of assistance.
+The current trend toward deinstitutionalization in the care and management of individuals who are intellectually disabled predicts that the majority of patients will live in a community setting with a good deal of assistance.
 Adequate management of their psychiatric problems is essential to prevent institutionalization and to enhance their quality of life as full participants in society.

 Psychiatrists play a key role in the long-term outpatient care of mental illness in people with developmental disability.
 Ideally, the team of caregivers should include a psychiatrist, primary care physician, psychologist, social worker, nurse clinician, case manager, occupational therapist, vocational counselor, home provider, and family member who work together to ensure the best outcome.
 While all these individuals may not be located in one place, their input should be sought and coordinated by the case manager when developing a comprehensive treatment plan.

 Use of psychotropic medications to treat behavioral problems of patients who are developmentally disabled often has been controversial.
-Even clinicians who are convinced of the beneficial effects of certain psychotropic medications in the treatment of persons who are mentally disabled prefer to use such agents only when a specific DSM-IV-TR diagnosis is present.
+Even clinicians who are convinced of the beneficial effects of certain psychotropic medications in the treatment of persons who are mentally disabled prefer to use such agents only when a specific DSM-5_TR diagnosis is present.
 While this would be the perfect ideal for which to strive, it may not always be feasible.

 Comprehensive history